ardanlabs/gotraining/topics/go/README.md

 **Validation:**

-Declare an interface when:
+Use an interface when:
 * users of the API need to provide an implementation detail.
 * API’s have multiple implementations they need to maintain internally.
 * parts of the API that can change have been identified and require decoupling.

-Don't declare an interface:
+Don't use an interface:
 * for the sake of using an interface.
 * to generalize an algorithm.
 * when users can declare their own interfaces.